pemami4911/POMDPy/README.md

 ## POMCP and SARSA ##

-So far, there are implementations of POMCP and SARSA.
-The main difference between the two algorithms is that POMCP uses the off-policy Q-Learning algorithm and the UCB action-selection strategy.
+So far, there are implementations of POMCP (Q-learning and PO-UCT with MCTS) and SARSA.
+The main difference between the two algorithms is that POMCP uses the off-policy Q-Learning algorithm and the UCT action-selection strategy.
 SARSA uses an on-policy variant of TD-Learning.

-Both algorithms use Monte-Carlo Tree Search, in that both build a belief tree that encodes the policy.

-There are two variants to these algorithms; one way to run them is in an episodic manner, such that the agent samples an initial start state and then interacts with the environment until it reaches a terminal state, at which point an action-value backup occurs.
-After `test_frequency` episodes, the agent will test out how well it has approximated the true action-value function.

-The other variant is an anytime version of POMCP/SARSA, where the agent will start at the root of the belief tree and simulate `num_sims` trajectories from its current place in the tree.
-Then, after this exploration step, it will greedily move to a new belief node.
-The agent is effectively carrying out monte-carlo approximations of the action-value functions for the actions leading out of the current belief node.
-The agent will prune the siblings of the node that was selected to prevent the program from eating up too much memory.
-This variant is more akin to the algorithm described in Silver's POMCP paper.
+Both algorithms encode the action-value function as a belief search tree.
+POMCP is an anytime planner that approximates the action-value estimates of the current belief via Monte-Carlo before taking a step.
+This is known as Monte-Carlo Tree Search (MCTS).
+SARSA is episodic, in that the agent repeatedly carries out full episodes and uses the generated history of experiences to back-up the action-value estimates up the taken path to the root of the belief tree.

 ## Running an example ##
 Currently, you can test POMCP and SARSA on the classic Tiger and RockSample POMDPs.